FChia11/gradstudent/content/publication/labelling/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['3']
+publication_types: ['1']

-abstract: I study the impact of the UK voluntary front-of-pack nutritional labelling \(FOPNL\) system on e-grocery consumer ratings and reviews.
-Using data from Tesco’s online platform, I proceed in two steps: first, I transform reviews into real-valued vectors to cluster similar products into thematic classes.
-I exploit this representation to assess whether higher ratings and reviews positively correlate to healthier food bundles \(i.e. lowest scoring in terms of percentage reference intakes\).
-From this analysis, I \(expect to\) find a negative pattern.
-To improve the quality of pre-purchase information disclosure, I then train an e-consumer-reviewer \(*agent*\) to control the rating level.
+abstract: I study the impact of the UK voluntary front-of-pack nutritional labelling (FOPNL) system on e-grocery consumer ratings and reviews.
+Using data from Tesco\’s online platform, I proceed in two steps: first, I transform reviews into real-valued vectors to cluster similar products into thematic classes.
+I exploit this representation to assess whether higher ratings and reviews positively correlate to healthier food bundles (i.e. lowest scoring in terms of percentage reference intakes).
+From this analysis, I (expect to) find a negative pattern.
+To improve the quality of pre-purchase information disclosure, I then train an e-consumer-reviewer (*agent*) to control the rating level.
 I provide evidence that the trained agent can converge to an optimal review level according to the FOPNL system.
 I discuss how reviewers can improve consumer welfare and provide ratings compatible with nutritional labelling.
 Finally, I raise limitations and ethical concerns related to this research.

 # Summary.
 An optional shortened abstract.
 summary:  Can online reviews and ratings help predict nutritional quality?
 Do e-grocery product reviews convey messages compatible with the FOPL system?
 If not, how can governments regulate this space more effectively?